-A patient care course where students will have the opportunity to practice more advanced procedures in all types of patients under the supervision of a clinical instructor.
+Vision screenings and clerkship: 4 to 5 hours of clinical exposure every other week A patient care course where students will have the opportunity to practice more advanced procedures in all types of patients under the supervision of a clinical instructor.
 They are evaluated on history-taking, examination techniques, record keeping, attitude and professionalism, and maintenance of patient logs.
 In addition, a literature review paper based on a condition of a patient encountered during the semester must be submitted at the culmination of the course.
-Those students not participating in screenings are assigned to clinic modules at the Bayamon main clinic and satellite health center clinic sites.
-Besides the expected level of clinical skills, they are expected to have an understanding of patient care, acquire effective patient communication skills, and begin to attaining ocular health assessment abilities.
+Those students not participating in screenings are assigned to clinic modules at the Bayamón main clinic and satellite health center clinic sites.
+Besides the expected level of clinical skills, they are expected to understand patient care, acquire effective patient communication skills, and begin to attain ocular health assessment abilities.
 As the course progresses, students will have more participation during patient encounters.
 Grading is on a Pass or Fail basis, and is based on screening evaluations and the written paper.

+Opto CSA0

-Opto CSA0 Comprehensive Clinic Skills Assessment
+Comprehensive Clinic Skills Assessment